Groovy and Java Strings

 println(jarName1.toString()) // String

-So depending on the type of string used in a Set or a Map, it may find them or not depending on which version is used.
+So, depending on the type of string used in a Set or a Map, it may or may not find them depending on which version is used.

 Conclusion